 We have vested specific responsibilities for health and safety overview in one member of the Governing Body.
 As the Governor responsible for the overview of health and safety matters, the Groups Health and Safety Governor will ensure that the Group's responsibilities are properly discharged through the appropriate person at each individual school.
-The Director of Operations & Estates at Stowe School chairs the Stowe Health and Safety Committee meeting, which will meet at least once every term.
-This committee consists of the Group Health, Safety and Compliance Manager.
-Each School will hold its own Health and Safety Committee meeting, which will meet at least once every term.
-The School is represented on these committees, which is the formal channel for addressing health and safety issues.
+The Director of Operations & Estates at Stowe School chairs the Group Health and Safety Committee, which will meet at least once every term.
+This committee consists of the Group Health and Safety Governor, the nominated appropriate person at each individual school and the Group Health, Safety and Compliance Manager.
+Each School will also hold its own Health and Safety Committee meeting, which will meet at least once every term.
+Each department within the School is represented on these committees, which is the formal channel for addressing health and safety issues.
 A termly report is reviewed by the Group Governing Body and our performance is subjected to independent audit at least every three years.